ekurtgl/basler_arduino/readme.md

 # add the following
 KERNEL=="ttyACM0", MODE="0666"
 ```
-Restart the computer for access rights to take effect.
+Restart the computer for the access rights to take effect.

 ## Hardware Troubleshoot